CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 Smart contracts are agreements whose terms and conditions are upheld by the protocol itself, and do not require arbitration by a third-party to determine their outcome.
 These agreements are secured by the blockchain, and execute automatically with no intermediation.

 Counterparty has successfully ported Ethereum's smart contracts system onto the Bitcoin blockchain.
-Creating custom contracts and DApps on the Bitcoin blockchain is now possible using the same languages as Ethereum, and code is cross-compatible.
+Creating custom contracts and DApps on the Bitcoin blockchain is now possible using the same languages as Ethereum DApps, as the virtual machines is entirely cross-compatible.
 The smart contracts system is Turing-complete, creating limitless potential for custom financial instruments, intelligent markets, and decentralized applications.

 **The Counterparty platform consists of several components:**